buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_15_Display_NFTs_From_Candy_Machine.md

 ![](https://hackmd.io/_uploads/SJzR8g37o.png)

-We have just a couple options here - `findByAddress` is the one we want.
+We have just a couple of options here - `findByAddress` is the one we want.

 ![](https://hackmd.io/_uploads/ByVuDlhmo.png)

-Similar to the what we got for a single NFT, we'll get the metadata for the entire Candy Machine instance.
+Similar to what we got for a single NFT, we'll get the metadata for the entire Candy Machine instance.
 The `items` field is an array of all the NFTs in the Candy Machine.
-Each item won't have the stuff we want, instead it'll point to a URI that we can fetch the assets from:
+Each item won't have the stuff we want, instead, it'll point to a URI that we can fetch the assets from:

 ![](https://hackmd.io/_uploads/SyBkFe3Xo.png)